The term "discretionary spending" is common in business, but it's not always clear to all what it means.

 Discretionary spend is far more ad hoc.
 Even if your teams spend the same overall amount each month, they likely do this in different ways.

-One month you marketing team hires a digital agency to build a micro-site.
-This takes up most of the budget, paid by invoice in three installments.
+One month your marketing team hires a digital agency to build a micro-site.
+This takes up most of the budget, paid by invoice in three instalments.

 The next month they promote this micro-site with social media and search ads.
 This is paid by credit card at the end of the month.